A Nashville Truck Accident Lawyer Who Won’t Back Down

 In addition to complying with these regulations, truck drivers are also required to attend specific training programs and follow the rules for rest periods and hours on the road.
 The reality is that many drivers and trucking companies strive to meet schedules and maximize profits, and they may not abide by these rules in their entirety.
 The consequences may be devastating for others on the road.

 How do I prove negligence in a lawsuit?

 A victim of a truck accident may be able to seek compensation for his or her injuries by filing a negligence lawsuit.
 Four elements must be demonstrated: duty, breach of duty, causation and damages.
 Regarding the duty element, all truck drivers must operate their large vehicles with reasonable care.
 They must also follow the rules of the road and obey traffic regulations.

 A breach of the duty of care may be shown by careless conduct, such as unsafe lane changes or violations of the hours-of-service regulations.
 If the victim can link the breach to the accident, he or she may be able to recover damages.
-Our legal team can investigate your accident to get the facts.
+Tennessee truck accident lawyer Eric Beasley and our legal team can investigate your accident to get the facts.

 What types of compensation can I recover after a trucking accident?

 Damages in a negligence lawsuit following a truck accident include medical expenses and hospital bills, as well as lost wages and property damage to a vehicle.
 Compensation for pain and suffering and loss of consortium is also often available.
 It is important to keep all receipts and document expenses.
 Additionally, it is critical to document any evidence from the scene, such as skid marks and debris.